Vizard16/Garbage-Classifier-/README.md

 ##🤝 Contributing

 Pull requests are welcome!
 If you have ideas for better detection, dataset improvements, or integrations, feel free to fork this repo and submit PRs.

+## Inquiries

+if you want the dataset used or the google notebook please write me a message via email of my profile